 Whitworth sustains a deep artistic practice and feels that the rigor embedded in the process of creating and performing art is at the core of all her endeavors.
 A sought after master teacher, choreographer and performer, she continues to work locally and abroad in works of dance, theatre, film and physical theatre.
 In the past decade, Whitworth, under the alias of Tributary Dance, has focused on collaborative and innovative projects that bring together thinkers from opposing disciplines.
 Projects have infused dance into technology, design, 2D and 3D visual art, science, business, and public schools and beyond.

-In the upcoming year, Whitworth along with colleague C. Robin Marcotte, MFA (actor) and partner Bobby Kelly, MD will pilot a “healing arts” program in New Hampshire’s seacoast region.
+Currently, Whitworth along with colleague C. Robin Marcotte, MFA (actor) and partner Bobby Kelly, MD are developing a “healing arts” program in New Hampshire’s seacoast region.
 Bringing doctors and artists together to build healing curriculum and client services, the budding company, ARTicine, will be the first of its kind in New England, USA, to put medical providers and artists side-by-side in a room to facilitate group visits for the aging community.
+Whitworth has been focused on the opioid crisis and is working with cross sector partners to develop arts strategies to de-stigmatize mental health struggles and create innovative pathways of support and rehabilitation.

 Owner, Tributary Dance, LLC